david-schmidt/KEGS-upstream/README.kegs.txt

 The host computer mouse is the Apple IIgs mouse and joystick by default.
 By default, the host pointer is not constrained inside the window and remains visible.
 Press F8 to hide the cursor and constrain the mouse.
 F8 again toggles out of constrain mode.
-When the GSOS desktop is running, KEGS hides the host cursor automatically and enables special tracking which forces the emulated cursor to follow the host cursor.
-If this doesn't work right under some program, just press F8 for better compatibility.

 The middle mouse button or Shift-F6 causes KEGS to stop emulation, and enter the debugger.
 You can continue with "g" then return in the debug window.